9 chore chart ideas for kids

 What is a good chore chart list?

 Now that you know some of the different ways you can make a chore chart for kids, it’s time to start filling it in.
-But exactly what is a good chore chart list?
+But precisely what is a good chore chart list?
 Here are a few things to consider:

 • The age of your child: be sure to assign age-appropriate tasks.
 For younger children, simple tasks like putting away their toys or making their bed are good options.
 Older children can handle more complex chores like doing the dishes or taking out the rubbish.